MicrosoftDocs/xamarin-docs/docs/ios/internals/architecture.md

 Xamarin.iOS contains definitions for every single iOS API.
 You can browse through any of these on the [MaciOS github repo](https://github.com/xamarin/xamarin-macios/tree/master/src).
 These definitions contain interfaces with attributes, as well as any necessary methods and properties.
-For example, the following code is is used to define a UIToolbar in the UIKit [namespace](https://github.com/xamarin/xamarin-macios/blob/master/src/uikit.cs#L11277-L11327).
+For example, the following code is used to define a UIToolbar in the UIKit [namespace](https://github.com/xamarin/xamarin-macios/blob/master/src/uikit.cs#L11277-L11327).
 Notice that it is an interface with a number of methods and
 properties: